RasaHQ/nlu-hyperopt/README.md

 pipeline configuration file and a search space.

 ### Step 1: Write a Template Configuration
 Here is an example.
-Just replace the parameters you want to search over with variable names:
+Replace the parameters you want to search over with variable names:

 ```